cwrichardson/flurdymail/README.md

 First, time.
 If you're experimenting with the configuration, and something goes wrong, the whole nest will roll back.
-By executing the master, you can get a Flurdy email server environment up and running in less than 30 minutes.
-But, if something goes wrong because, for example, you made a simple typo or didn't change a parameter that you really meant to change, you don't want to have to wait 30 minutes to fix this.
+By executing the master, you can get a Flurdy email server environment up and running in about 20 minutes, but if something goes wrong because, for example, you made a simple typo or didn't change a parameter that you really meant to change, you don't want to have to wait 20 minutes to fix this.
 This is worse when you're experimenting, as you may have to play around with things several times to get them to work.
-Waiting 30 minutes every time you make a change gets very annoying, quickly.
+Waiting 20 minutes every time you make a change gets very annoying, very quickly.

 Second, modularity.
 You may run this stack, and find you really like it.
 Great!
 Since you like it, you decide to run other services